Eligibility criteria

 CHRA welcomes applications from providers serving diverse communities, such as Māori and Pasifika providers, or providers serving specific tenant groups.

-The same Performance Standards and Guidelines apply to all applicants, but registered CHP status is not a ‘one size fits all’ system.
+The same performance standards and guidelines apply to all applicants, but registered CHP status is not a ‘one size fits all’ system.